 Lost Universe starts out as a comedy series, but somewhere along the way, it changes into a more dramatic series.
 Unfortunately, the transition between comedy and drama really wasn’t handled well, and that helps to make the series feel a little disconcerting and sloppy.

 Another problem I had with the series has to do with changes to the characters and plot that come out of nowhere, with nothing to hint that these changes were ever a possibility.
 The worst of these had to do with the character of Nail Claymore and the plot that he ends up being involved in.
 By the time I finished watching the series, I still couldn’t figure out Nail’s motivations for his storyline.
 My husband described the series to me by saying that the plot was like a wall without anything supporting it; as the series progressed, the story just fell apart.

 The animation in Lost Universe also deteriorates as the series progresses.
 While the early episodes have some decent animation, the last couple of episodes look rather rushed and sloppy.

 I had originally seen the first episode of Lost Universe that was included on a DVD that came with the February 2008 issue of Otaku USA magazine.
 After seeing that first episode, my husband and I thought the series showed a lot of promise.
-When Right Stuf! had a sale on the DVD box set, we were excited to buy it so we could finally see the whole series.
-By the time we finished watching this set, we were both very disappointed in how it turned out.
+When Right Stuf had a sale on the DVD box set, we were excited to buy it so we could finally see the whole series.
+By the time we finished watching the set, we were both very disappointed in how it turned out.